to OVER() Clause:

 FROM Sales;

 Here, we are using the DENSE_RANK() function with the OVER(ORDER BY) clause to rank the top salespeople according to their overall sales.
-The DESC keyword is used to sort our window function results in descending order of sales amount.
+The DESC keyword sorts our window function results in descending order of sales amount.

-A comparable OVER() clause and RANK() function could be used to rank the sales performance in ascending order.
-Conclusion:
+A comparable OVER() clause and RANK() function could be used to rank sales performance in ascending order.

-Another powerful aspect of using the OVER() clause is the ability to use the PARTITION BY clause.
-This allows us to create partitions based on certain column values and then apply the OVER() clause with an aggregate function to each partition.
+The OVER() clause also allows us to use the PARTITION BY clause.
+This enables us to create partitions based on certain column values and then apply the OVER() clause with an aggregate function to each partition.

 For instance, suppose we have a sales table with columns ID, Date, Salesperson, and SaleAmount, and we want to find the highest daily sales for each salesperson: